7 Christmas movies your kids might not have watched yet (UPDATED!) ~

 ~ Good for ages: 7 and up ~ Should we read the book first?
 Not necessary

 Little Women always makes me think of Christmas since the first scene starts out at that time of year.
-This is the movie version of Little Women I grew up watching, and it’s interesting to me that all three of my children prefer it to the newest version.
+This is the movie version of Little Women I grew up watching, and it’s interesting to me that all three of my children prefer it to newer versions.

 Little Women is also one of my favorite books of all time (as I’ve written about here), and this movie allows kids to experience the storyline at an earlier age–preparing them for the book in years to come.